 Cases of dysphagia and esophageal tablet retention have been reported in association with use of the tablet formulation of sevelamer, some requiring hospitalization and intervention.
 Consider using sevelamer suspension in patients with a history of swallowing disorders.

-Cases of bowel obstruction and perforation have been reported with sevelamer use.
+Cases of bowel obstruction and perforation have also been reported with sevelamer use.

 Patients with dysphagia, swallowing disorders, severe gastrointestinal (GI) motility disorders including severe constipation, or major GI tract surgery were not included in the Renagel clinical studies.